 A strong base of relevant users who like your page and regularly interact with your updates will keep you best positioned to occupy space in their news feeds.
 It’s important to maintain this by posting rich content that you’re confident is aligned with your brand and tone of voice.

 Publishers that rely on clickbait-style marketing to distribute their content will most likely see engagement drop, which could even mean a slight increase in visibility for quality content.

-Facebook are now emphasising the need for rich content even further with the new page update types that are showing below the post update field on a page.
+Facebook is now emphasising the need for rich content even further with the new page update types that are showing below the post-update field on a page.
 Native photos and video have long received more favourable positioning than links to the same content on other platforms, but content options such as events and offers are now becoming more prominent.

 Author: Sarah Gill